-Directly Terms of Service
+Directly Terms & Policies

 3.3 Feedback.
 We will treat any feedback or suggestions you provide to us as non-confidential and non-proprietary.
 Thus, in the absence of a written agreement with us to the contrary, you agree that you will not submit to us any information or ideas that are, or you consider to be, confidential or proprietary.

 4.1 Acceptable Use Policy.
 The following sets forth our "Acceptable Use Policy,” which is interpreted by Directly in its sole discretion: You understand that content provided by any user, including Expert Services Content, whether publicly posted or privately transmitted, is the sole responsibility of the person who created the respective content.
 This means that you, and not we, are entirely responsible for content that you upload, post, email, transmit, communicate or otherwise make available via the Services, including any task you view or complete.
 Without limiting the generality of the foregoing, you must not use the Services to:

 - Make communications that Directly deems is unlawful, harmful, threatening, abusive, offensive, harassing, tortious, defamatory, vulgar, obscene, sexual, libelous, invasive of another’s privacy, hateful, objectionable or infringing of any patent, trademark, trade secret, copyright or other proprietary rights;